codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 %}

 ##### Search resources
 Quickly find a resource by typing the resource name in the search field.
-Search results have a different border for identification.
+You can identify search results through the border which is different from the borders depicting health status.
 Press Enter to navigate to the next result.

 {% include
 image.html